otrosien/zuul-demo/README.md

 ## 2) Ribbon mode

 "Normal modus operandi" for Netflix.
-Used when `serviceId` is set for a zuul route.
-Usually used in combination where the URL endpoints come from a service discovery, like Eureka.
-If this is not what you want, you need to force Eureka off (`ribbon.eureka.enabled: false`) It also uses Apache HttpComponents, or alternatively the legacy Ribbon RestClient, both running behind a client-side load-balancing algorithm. (com.netflix.client.AbstractLoadBalancerAwareClient)
+This mode is picked up when you set a `serviceId` for your zuul route.
+It is usually used in combination where the URL endpoints come from a service discovery, like Eureka.
+If this is not what you want, you need to force Eureka discovery to be off (`ribbon.eureka.enabled: false`) Under the hood it also uses Apache HttpComponents (or alternatively the legacy Ribbon RestClient), running behind a client-side load-balancing algorithm. (see com.netflix.client.AbstractLoadBalancerAwareClient)

 Timeouts can be applied on two levels.

-(1) General hystrix timeout around HTTP calls
+(1) General hystrix roundtrip time

 Defaults:
 * 1000 ms